therealmuffin/synchronator/INSTALL_MANUAL_EXT.md

 synchronator -v2
 </pre>

-Now it runs in verbose mode so you can see exactly what it's doing.
+Now it runs in verbose mode so you can see exactly what's going on.

 If you don't see any extra output open a new ssh screen and type:
 <pre>